Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/datamodel.md

 - [Questionnaire](https://www.hl7.org/fhir/questionnaire.html)
 - [QuestionnaireResponse](https://www.hl7.org/fhir/questionnaireresponse.html)

-A standard personal healthrecord SHOULD also implement the following resources so it can participate in common workflows that SPHRs are expected to be able to support:
+A standard patient healthrecord SHOULD also implement the following resources so it can participate in common workflows that SPHRs are expected to be able to support:

 - [Appointment](https://www.hl7.org/fhir/appointment.html)
 - [Binary](https://www.hl7.org/fhir/binary.html)